 In a salary survey completed by global recruitment firm Robert Walters, the energy and technology sectors are expected to see strong demand for labour, driving strong growth in wages.

-Various positions within the renewables sector took up three of the top ten positions ranked by Robert Walters for expected wages growth over the next 12 months.
+Various positions within the renewables sector make up three of the top ten positions ranked by Robert Walters for expected wages growth over the next 12 months.
 Renewable energy project managers and asset managers employed in New South Wales and Queensland are expected to enjoy some of the best wages growth in Australia in 2020.